ajitsingh98/Data-Science-Interview-Questions-Answers/support_vector_machines.md

 ---

-1. What are support vectors in SVC?
+Q. What are support vectors in SVC?

 <details><summary><b>Answer</b></summary>